microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaServicePrincipal.md

 This command retrieves specific service principal.

-- `-ObjectId` Parameter specifies the ID of a service principal.
+- `-ServicePrincipalId` Parameter specifies the ID of a service principal.

 ### Example 3: Retrieve all service principals from the directory